-Centrify and Yubico bring Context-based Adaptive Authentication the Enterprise
+Centrify and Yubico bring Context-based Adaptive Authentication to the Enterprise

-Whether it’s for PIV-based authentication, OATH One-time passwords, or as a physical NFC token for mobile devices — Centrify and Yubico provides IT the flexibility to enforce security without user frustration.
+Whether it’s for FIDO U2F, smart card (PIV-based authentication), OATH based One-Time-Passcode, or as a physical NFC token for mobile devices — Centrify and Yubico provides IT the flexibility to enforce security without user frustration.

 Centrify can leverage the YubiKey for use cases such as:

-YubiKey as physical NFC token for MFA to secure access to apps on mobile devices
+Physical NFC token for MFA to secure access to applications on mobile devices.

-The rise of cloud and mobile means that business employees are using more varied devices than ever, to access ever-growing number of cloud and on-premises apps — each with their own username and password.
-With so many credentials to remember, employees resort to re-using simple passwords across apps and devices.
+The rise of cloud and mobile means that business employees are using a broader set of devices than ever to access cloud and on-premises applications — each with their own username and password.
+With so many credentials to remember, employees resort to re-using simple passwords across applications, endpoints and infrastructure.

-Companies are looking to bolster security, and prevent attacks based on compromised credentials: but must balance the security of any solution with employee satisfaction.
+Companies are looking to bolster security in order to prevent attacks due to compromised credentials but must also balance solutions with employee productivity and satisfaction.

 Key Benefits of Centrify and Yubico